Review these Frequently Asked Questions for answers to common questions about users, internet bandwidth, device characteristics and more.

 In the Associations section at the bottom, click the “Add New” button next to any organization or organizations with which you wish to associate this user.
 You will only see organizations for which you have Master User rights.

 You will need to decide whether, for the organization you are adding, the user should have read/write access and whether the user should be a “Master User.”
 Again, Master Users can create new users at their own level and below.

 Notify the new user of the log in credentials to be used.

 PLEASE NOTE THAT THE DELETE BUTTON ON THE USER RECORD DELETES THE USER!

 What are the different user roles in NJTRAx?

-Users can be created and associated with organizations at any of these two levels of NJTRAx, District and School.
+Users can be created and associated with organizations at two levels of NJTRAx, District and School.
 In this hierarchy, assigning a user to an organization at any level automatically gives them access to the level or levels below.
-For example, creating a user and assigning them as a District level user gives that user access to all schools in the district as well.
+For example, creating a user and assigning them as a District level user gives that user access to all schools in the district.

 There are three types of users that might be assigned.